 This book contains many analyses for algorithms.
 These analyses generally define the upper and lower bounds for algorithms in their worst and average cases.
-For most of the algorithms presented so far, analysis is easy.
+For many of the algorithms presented so far, analysis has been easy.
 This section considers a more difficult task - an analysis for the cost of a problem as opposed to an algorithm.
 The upper bound for a problem can be defined as the asymptotic cost of the fastest known algorithm.
 The lower bound defines the best possible efficiency for any algorithm that solves the problem, including algorithms not yet invented.
 Once the upper and lower bounds for the problem meet, we know that no future algorithm can possibly be (asymptotically) more efficient.

 A simple estimate for a problem's lower bound can be obtained by measuring the size of the input that must be read and the output that must be written.
 Certainly no algorithm can be more efficient than the problem's I/O time.
 From this we see that the sorting problem cannot be solved by any algorithm in less than $\Omega(n)$ time because it takes at least n steps to read and write the n values to be sorted.
-Based on our current knowledge of sorting algorithms and the size of the input, we know that the problem of sorting is bounded by $\Omega(n)$ and $O(n \log n)$.
+Alternatively, any sorting algorithm must at least look at every input vale to recognize whether the input values are in sort order.
+So, based on our current knowledge of sorting algorithms and the size of the input, we know that the problem of sorting is bounded by $\Omega(n)$ and $O(n \log n)$ .

 Computer scientists have spent much time devising efficient general-purpose sorting algorithms, but no one has ever found one that is faster than $O(n \log n)$ in the worst or average cases.
 Should we keep searching for a faster sorting algorithm?

 Or can we prove that there is no faster sorting algorithm by finding a tighter lower bound?